erxc/Bayesian_PIF_R_Code/README.md

 # Bayesian PIF R Code

 R code in this folder is for replicating simulation results in the Bayesian PIF estimation paper.
+The exposure-outcome relationship is assumed to be a logistic regression, with default prevalence being -2 or -4.
+The reclassification process is assumed to follow a multivariate normal model.
+For different simulation scenarios mentioned in the paper, the default prevalence need to be changed in both the data generating file and the main file.
+The reclassification process parameters can be altered in the data generation file in order to achieve different levels of measurement errors.

 ## For the proposed estimation method: